 Durability

 Water-based paints are just as durable now as their predecessors, solvent-based paints.
-Most water-based paints can last 10 years or longer on most exterior window painting projects.
+Most water-based paints can last ten years or longer on most exterior window painting projects.

 WBPs are typically self-leveling.
-This helps even the most amateur painters achieve a uniform, smooth finish, free of brush marks and excess paint, all of which give a professional finish.
+This helps even the most amateur painters achieve a uniform, smooth-painted finish that is free of brush marks and excess paint, all of which gives a professional finish.

-WBP finished window frames are easy and quick to keep clean with a damp cloth.
+WBP-finished window frames are easy and quick to clean with a damp cloth.
 In addition, WBPs don’t require the use of chemicals like turpentine, white spirits, or thinners to clean your brushes and trays.
 To clean up once you’re done, all you will need is warm water.

 The best time to paint your home’s exterior window frames is when the weather is still warm.
-Avoid painting in cold and freezing temperatures, as this will influence the consistency and application of WBPs due to their water content.
-Remember, no matter what paint you use, the better and more regularly you stir the paint, the better it will paint!
+Avoid painting in cold and freezing temperatures.
+This will influence the consistency and application of WBPs due to their water content.
+Remember, no matter what paint you use, the better and more regularly you stir the paint, the better it will be!

 Discount Window and Door of Omaha